Can Pakistan’s New Prime Minister Deliver ‘More Balanced’ Ties with US?

 Moreover, the U.S. will also deliberate, beforehand, whether Khan’s government will coordinate with the U.S.’ unending grinding war against terror groups in Afghanistan-Pakistan borders.

-Pakistan, as a major non-NATO ally and crucial partner in the region, is always considered a key role player in this war in the American military’s strategy against terrorism and the U.S. will still consider the country as part of the solution to the terrorism problem.
+Pakistan, as a major non-NATO ally and a crucial partner in the region, is always considered a key role player in this war in the American military’s strategy against terrorism and the U.S. will still consider the country as part of the solution to the terrorism problem.

 Khan would have to relent his populist anti-American eloquence, as the U.S. is yet the most significant player in the regional calculus.
 His ambition to establish a modus vivendi with hostile states will become clearer once he takes office.